-- Groups of more than 25 clinicians will still be able to submit data in a similar manner they used for the Group Practice Reporting Option (GPRO).
+- Groups of more than 25 clinicians will still be able to submit data in a similar manner to the one they used for the Group Practice Reporting Option (GPRO) Web Interface.

-- Submission APIs for submitting beneficiary-level data will also be available.
+- Submissions APIs for submitting beneficiary-level data will also be available.

-Clinicians not using a Registry or QCDR, can use a combination of their certified EHR to generate their quality data (QRDA3) and upload it manually the the QPP website as well as log into the portal and manually "attest" to IA and "attest" and submitting measures for ACI.
-There is no web reporting interface for quality data for groups > 25.
+Clinicians not using a Registry or QCDR, can use a combination of their certified EHR to generate their quality data (QRDA3) and upload it manually to the QPP website as well as log into the portal and manually "attest" to IA and "attest" and submit measures for ACI.
+There is no web reporting interface for quality data for groups < 25.

 What Format Does My Data Need to Be In?

-The 2017 version of the API will accept measure data in JSON or XML, the same formats accepted for QCDR and registry submission.
-A draft of this format will be available in early January.
+The 2017 version of the API will accept submission data in JSON or XML, the same formats accepted for QCDR and registry submission.

 When Will This API Be Available?

-Full documentation for this API is underway and will be released in early 2017.
+Full documentation for this API is underway and will be finalized by mid-2017.